 The bag does not come with a back frame and the straps are a little more complicated to use.
-Overall, it’s still a clean looking bag and holds enough for a months worth of travel.
+Overall, it’s a clean-looking bag and holds enough for a month’s worth of travel.
 All Osprey bags also come with lifetime warranties.

 #3 Herschel Trade Carry On Rolling Suitcase ($130)